L0ngJ0hn/GC0166-validator/METHODOLOGY.md

 ## 3. Limit Reduction (Protection Windows)

 Contracts demand guaranteed energy availability at future timestamps.
-To fulfill this, the base structural limits restrict BM accessibility *before* those contracts activate.
+To fulfill this we restrict BM accessibility *before* those contracts activate and *after* the contaracts finish though the MDO/MDB.

 ### 3.1 Quick Reserve (QR) Logic
 Quick Reserve reserves a stated physical energy volume (in MWh).
-* **Positive QR (PQR)** reserves volume out of the battery (Export).
+* **Positive QR (PQR)** reserves footroom inside the battery (Export).
 It demands absolute reductions from the standard MDO.
 * **Negative QR (NQR)** reserves headroom inside the asset (Import).
 It demands absolute reductions from the standard MDB.

 **QR Protection Cycle**:
-1. **Pre-Delivery (SP-4 up until Delivery Start)**: Valid contracted volumes are removed from the available MDO or MDB tracking pools.
+1. **Pre-Delivery (SP-4 up until Delivery Start)**: Valid contracted volumes are removed from the available MDO or MDB values.
-2. **Post-Delivery (Delivery End until SP+2)**: The same restricted structural reservations hold firm.
+2. **Post-Delivery (Delivery End until SP+2)**: Valid contracted volumes are removed from the available MDO or MDB values.
 3. **During Delivery Window**: QR volumes are intentionally *not* protected against MDO/MDB.
-They are technically "released" and structurally visible to NESO's dispatch algorithms for instructed delivery.
+They are technically "released" to the BM and visible to NESO's dispatch algorithms for instructed delivery.

 ### 3.2 Dynamic Frequency Response (DFR) Logic
 DFR demands un-instructed continuous power availability.
 These boundaries alter both Power Boundaries (MEL/MIL) and Energy Boundaries (MDO/MDB).